 The Smart Investor is co-founded by David Kuo, Joanna Sng, and Chin Hui Leong.
 The company was formed in late 2019 from the ashes of the Motley Fool Singapore.

-We came together with a shared belief that everybody can learn how to invest, smartly.
+The Smart Investor believes that everybody can learn how to invest, smartly.
 We aim to educate people on how to invest smartly by providing investing education, stock commentary and market coverage for Singapore and around the world.

 Meet The Smart Investor Team

 David Kuo – Co-Founder